juce-framework/JUCE/modules/juce_core/native/java/README.txt

 2. If you are creating byte-code for new .java files, move the new files into the native/javacore/app folder of the module, or create one if it doesn't exist.
-Remember that .java files need to be in nested sub-folders which resemble their package, i.e. a Java class com.roli.juce.HelloWorld.java should be in the module's native/javacore/app/com/roli/juce folder.
+Remember that .java files need to be in nested sub-folders which resemble their package, i.e. a Java class com.rmsl.juce.HelloWorld.java should be in the module's native/javacore/app/com/rmsl/juce folder.
 If you wish to modify existing .java files in the JUCE modules then just rename native/java to native/javacore.